-- AN-94 makes the other half of DEFY squad in Girls' Frontline.
-She is completely subservient to AK-12, viewing her as a "perfect" being whose needs must be attended, perhaps as a reference to the real AK-12 being officially adopted by the Russian army unlike the real AN-94.
-Her skill, Doll Trigger, also serves as another reference — activating it allows all of her attacks to hit twice, much like the real weapon's burst fire mode, passively letting her first shot upon changing targets hit twice and allowing all her attacks to hit twice for a few seconds when activated.
+- AN-94 makes the other half of DEFY squad in Girls Frontline.
+She is completely subservient to AK-12, viewing her as a "perfect" being whose needs must be attended, perhaps as a reference to the real AK-12 being officially adopted by the Russian Army unlike the real AN-94.
+Her skill, Doll Trigger, also emulates the real weapon's burst fire mode, passively letting her first shot upon changing targets hit twice and allowing all her attacks to hit twice for a few seconds when activated.

 Lyin' in the dark with a Provo company,

 A comrade on me left and another one on me right,

 And a clip of ammunition for me little Armalite!